Abithdas/video-thumbnail/readme.md

    - Ensure that the `FONT_NAME` variable in `thumbnail.py` is set to `"HelveticaNeue.ttc"`.

 2. **Run the Thumbnail Generator:**
-   - Open a command prompt and navigate to the directory containing `thumbnail.py`.
-   - Run the script by executing:
-     ```sh
-     python thumbnail.py
-     ```
-   - You will be prompted to enter the path of the directory containing the video files you want to process.
+   - Place `thumbnail.py` and `HelveticaNeue.ttc` in the folder along with the video files for which you want to create thumbnails.
+   - Double-click `thumbnail.py` to run the script.
+   - Press `Enter` when prompted to start the thumbnail generation process.

 3. **Temporary Files:**
    - You may notice that files are renamed and some temporary files are created during the script execution.
 This is a workaround for a known bug in PyAV.